 ActiveDock is meant to be a better version of what Apple offers in macOS.
-It does not bring a big UI overhaul to the scene, though.
-You have an improved dock with amazing features and customizability.
-You can do a lot of things in ActiveDock: especially things you were not able to do in the traditional dock.
+You get an improved dock with amazing features and customizability.
+You can do a lot of things in ActiveDock, especially things you were not able to do in the traditional dock.
 To simply quote the developers, it’s the same dock, but better.

-are the two awesome features we found in ActiveDock.
 In this dock, you can hover over the icon to see the current window.
 Even better, you can choose how to arrange the particular window.
 Simply click on the desired layout, and boom: everything is cleaned up.
-We loved the two features a lot.

-ActiveDock does not let you down when it comes to customization too.
-From background color to the icons in use, you can customize almost everything on the dock.
-You can also create Groups and Folders for better organization of your files, apps, and folders.
-Compared to DockShelf, ActiveDock is easy to set up, maintain and use on a regular basis.
+From the background color to the icons in use, you can customize almost everything on the dock.
+You can also create Groups and Folder for better organization of your files, apps, and folders.
+Compared to DockShelf, ActiveDock is easy to set up, maintain, and use on a regular basis.

 - Better Window Management

 - Ultimate customization options